fairandsmart/right-consent/_docs/101-collect-into-form-guide.md

 ---
-title: Collecting consent without tech skills
+title: Collecting consent without technical skills guide
 permalink: /docs/collect-into-form-guide/
-excerpt: "Instructions for integrating a consent collect in an existing HTML Form without any specific technical skill."
+excerpt: "Instructions for integrating Right Consents collect in an existing HTML Form without any specific technical skill."
 toc: true
 menu: true
 ---

-Learn how to integrate a consent form in an existing HTML Form that  sources to start your own Right Consent server locally.
-This guide covers :
+Learn how to integrate a **Right Consents Collect Form** in an existing HTML Form that handle personal information.

 - Start a local docker image to host an HTML Form for collecting personal information
 - Define specific processing and preferences for the collected data in the Right Consent Backoffice